Roland FP-30X is the replacement for the popular FP-30. The FP30X has a few noticeable improvements with updated technology.

 Once you select the FIX setting, the volume remains the same.
 Of course, the reliable hammer mechanism provides the feel of an acoustic piano.

-The FP-30X has three modes, so you can play the instrument by layering, splitting, or twin piano mode.
+The FP-30X has three modes so that you can play the instrument by layering, splitting, or twin piano mode.

 Dual (Layers) Mode